Thank you Víctor Manuel Gómez!

 Continue knitting until the next non-selected needle in the column appears once again on the right, pickup fromm below left marking spot and repeat.
 For DIY insert all knit columns on your chosen repeat, and proceed as above.

 Visualizing possibilities: chart for side by side columns actions on purl side is shown.
 The black columns with arrows coupled with photos show the direction of the hook ups in the back, purl side of the fabric, and potential “cables” as seen on the knit side using the column repeat illustrated above.This is a garter stitch version found on Pinterest

 I have recently been reviewing some of my ideas for using slip stitch to achieve fabrics normally created by hand pulling needles for short rows.
 The samples for most charts below are found in previous posts on the topic.
 My hacked machine is presently being put to bed for a while as I work on some production pieces on KMs that allow me to produce predictable lengths of knitting.
 I will not be providing proof of concept swatches for every chart.

 A bit on defining short rows https://alessandrina.com/2013/12/18/holding-stitches-short-rows/

-The carriage movements are partially illustrated below, beginning with the first row pre selection from left to right (red line/ arrow), which happens to be the only option when using ayab.
-Ayab also mirrors automatically, so either mirroring the rendered repeat or using action mirror in software is required for the holding sequence to be correct.
-The lines indicate direction of carriage movement on each design row.
-Blocks need to be even numbers in height, and may be adjusted in width.
+The carriage movements are partially illustrated below, beginning with the first-row pre-selection from left to right (red line/ arrow), which happens to be the only option when using ayab.
+Ayab also mirrors automatically, so either mirroring the rendered repeat or using the action mirror in software is required for the holding sequence to be correct.
+The lines indicate the direction of the carriage movement on each design row.
+Blocks need to be even numbers in height and may be adjusted in width.
 The full swing of the fabric in each direction needs to be programmed.

 here the holding sequence works toward the center